tarantool/doc/doc/book/replication/index.rst

         the long form ``replication_source='username:password@host:port'``

     :Q: What if advanced users want to understand better how it all works?
-    :A: See the description of server startup with replication in the :ref:`Internals <internals-replication>` section.
+    :A: See the description of instance startup with replication in the :ref:`Internals <internals-replication>` section.

 =====================================================================